 Central Whidbey Island

-Between Langley and Coupeville, Greenbank Farm was founded as a dairy farm in the early 1900s and later became the largest loganberry farm in the U.S. Today, it offers open spaces, trails, gardens, art galleries and food shops such as Whidbey Pies café.
+Between Langley and Coupeville, Greenbank Farm was founded as a dairy farm in the early 1900s and later became the largest loganberry farm in the U.S. Today, it offers open spaces, trails, gardens, art galleries and food shops.

 North Whidbey Island